Common information from here.

 Goals by Key Sector

-Annual dividend targets will be: dividend payout ratio of approximately 20% on Net income attributable to ITOCHU up to ¥200.0 billion, and dividend payout ratio of approximately 30% on portion of Net income attributable to ITOCHU exceeding ¥200.0 billion.
+Under the second half of the “Brand-new Deal 2014,” for FY2015, the dividend policy will be: a consolidated dividend payout ratio of approximately 20% on Net income attributable to ITOCHU up to 200.0 billion yen, and a consolidated dividend payout ratio of approximately 30% on the portion of Net income attributable to ITOCHU exceeding 200.0 billion yen, with further addition of a fixed amount of 2 yen per share.